DEMAND 2025

 Maximum Demand

-The highest annual value for the peninsula was recorded in winter, just like last year, although it remained lower than previous values.
+The highest annual value for the peninsula was recorded in winter, just like last year.

-As in the previous year, the national daily peak demand for 2024 was recorded in summer, specifically on 1 August, with 822 GWh, 1.9% lower than last year's peak.
-However, the hourly peak demand occurred in winter, as it did in 2023, on 11 January from 20 a 21 h, with 40.5 GWh, 0.8% lower than the previous year.
+As in the previous year, the national daily peak demand for 2025 was recorded in summer, specifically on 2 July, with 860 GWh, 4.6% higher than last year's peak.
+However, the hourly peak demand occurred in winter, as has been the case in recent years, on 16 January between 20 and 21 hours, at 42.3 GWh, up 4.4% from the previous year.
+Nevertheless, this figure remains 3.1% below the peak reached in 2021 (43.6 GWh), recorded on 8 January during the extreme cold spell associated with Storm Filomena.

 Annual evolution of peninsular instantaneous demand peaks